+StudentAid BC recognizes Work-integrated Learning (WIL) as an integral part of the student's academic program.
 Students in co-op placements and paid work terms will not be disqualified from StudentAid BC eligibility if they are working 32 hours or more per week.

-Co-op students and students in paid work terms are eligible to apply for student financial assistance for the mandatory number of co-op term(s), plus ONE optional term, providing the work term(s) constitute, or are equivalent to, an essential element of the program of study.
+WIL students are eligible to apply for student financial assistance for the mandatory number of coop term(s), plus one optional term, providing the work term(s) constitute, or are equivalent to, an essential element of the program of study.